caocmai/SpotiFav/README.md

 ### Usage
-Tap "Auth Spotify" and provide your email and password for Spotify to authenticate and to enable fetching your top artists or top songs.
+Tap "Auth Spotify" and once prompted provide your email and password for Spotify to authenticate and to fetch your top artists, top songs, or see the world's current top 50 songs.
+Tap on the heart image to either favorite or remove a song as a favorite.
+Tap anywhere else on the cell to hear a preview of the song.

 ### Run Locally
 Project code can be viewed locally and run in Xcode's simulator by cloning or downloading this [repo](https://github.com/caocmai/spotiFav).